nilamberr/Number_Guessing_Game/README.md

 To Run the Game Extract Number_Guessing_Game Folder and open it in any IDE Which runs Python Code.

-And then run the main.py to run the Game
+And then run the main.py to run the Game.

-The backend.py is the base code of functionality which runs the game Without Gui For running the main.py file tou should have install tkinter and numpy at your system
+The backend.py is the base code of functionality which runs the game Without Gui.

+For running the main.py file you should have install tkinter and numpy at your system.

 Glimpse of Game:
 After running the code The Appear Window